S3-HSDM/Portfolio/Research & Documentation/Databases.md

 ##### Disadvantages
 - System complexity: All the records are maintained using pointers and hence the whole database structure becomes very complex.
-- Operational Anomalies: The insertion,deletion and updating operations of any record require large number of pointers adjustments.
+- Operational Anomalies: The insertion, deletion and updating operations of any record require large number of pointers adjustments.
 - Absence of structural independence: Structural changes to the database is very difficult.

 #### Object-oriented Databases